ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/multimeters/Keithley-2700.md

 ### Unit Tests

 The device utilises [googletest](/iocs/testing/Setting-up-googleTest-to-work-with-EPICS-build-process) to test the drift functionality.
 It does this using real-world recorded values from a previous run.
-The tests can be found in the support directory for the keithley, in `Keithley_2700Sup\tests` and can be run using `make test` from the top level support directory, or using `run_tests.bat` for slightly more colourful output.
+The tests can be found in the support directory for the Keithley, in `Keithley_2700Sup\tests` and can be run using `make test` from the top level support directory, or using `run_tests.bat` for slightly more colourful output.